NilsAll/GPA-docTest/docs/pages/connections.rst

 --------------------------------------
 Connecting the PCB to the power supply
 --------------------------------------
 There are onboard voltage regulators for +12V and +5V.
 The only devices that use the input supply voltage (VCC) directly are the OPA549 power op amps.
-They have single supply maximum rating of 60 V.
-For most applications a VCC of 15 V is enough.
+They have single supply maximum rating of 60V.
+For most applications a VCC of 15V is enough.
 However, if faster rise times are necessary or if the coils have a very high resistance, higher voltages might be necessary.
 It should be noted that a higher supply voltage causes higher heat losses in the power OP amps.

 --------------------------------------------------------
 Connecting the PCB to the via SPI to the microcontroller
 --------------------------------------------------------
 The GPA has a galvanically isolated SPI interface using the ISO7641 from Analog Devices to prevent any ground loops.
-The ISO7641 has separate power pins for both sides and can operate from 2.7, 3.3 and 5 V logic levels.
-The maximum supply voltage is 6 V. The maximum SPI speed is 150 Mbps, however the DAC80504 supports a maximum SPI clock of 50 MHz and the ADS8684 supports a maximum SPI clock of 16 MHz.
+The ISO7641 has separate power pins for both sides and can operate from 2.7V, 3.3V and 5V logic levels.
+The maximum supply voltage is 6V.
+The maximum SPI speed is 150Mbps, however the DAC80504 supports a maximum SPI clock of 50MHz and the ADS8684 supports a maximum SPI clock of 16MHz.
 The connector for the SPI is a standard RJ45 connector.

 The pinout is: